You are physically there.

 Not theory from someone who figured it out easily.

-It’s about fixing the patterns that keep your work running into your family time.
+It is about fixing the patterns that keep your work running into your family time.

 Stop drifting between work and home.